 Spices can help you a lot to bring down increased blood sugar back to normal.
 Some must consume spices include cinnamon, garlic, turmeric, and cloves.

 Cinnamon is the most loved spice among diabetic patients.
 The reason is that you can replace it in the place of table sugar or sprinkle it on the top of other foods and dishes you eat.

-Cinnamon is known for improving insulin sensitivity of the body eventually improving your diabetic health.
+Cinnamon is known for improving the insulin sensitivity of the body eventually improving your diabetic health.